SnapGreen/SE308-winter2020-environmental-app/Backend/scripts/readme.md

 This ensures that all of your other programs are up-to-date, and can be used for most other programs as well (troubleshooting notes at end for more information).

+Similarly, you will likely need to install `catdoc` (a lightweight program that that can convert .xls files to .csv.
+If you install it right after `unzip`, you can omit the first two commands below:

+   `apt get update`
+   `apt get ugrade`
+   `apt install catdoc`

 All of the scripts need to be made executable, if not already.
 You can check by typing:

    'ls -la'